tlevine/www.thomaslevine.com/content/!/downloading-binary-files-non-magic/index.md

                       229, 170, 189, 231, 189, 181, 233, 166, 172,
                       227, 128, 130])

+Let's decode it with latin1.

     print(sentence.decode('latin1'))
     # åª½åª½é¨é¦¬ï¼é¦¬æ¢ï¼åª½åª½ç½µé¦¬ã

+That looks ugly; maybe it was encoded as something other than latin1.
+It turns out that it was encoded as [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

+    print(sentence.decode('utf-8'))
+    # 媽媽騎馬，馬慢，媽媽罵馬。

 ## Downloading an image